agentcooper/agentcooper.io/content/blog/july-2021/index.md

 ## Events

-We had a small team reunion with my Uber friends.
+We had a small team reunion with my ex-Uber friends.
 A running joke is that everyone wants to be fired again, as we now know how to handle and enjoy the whole process.

 Visited [KABK Graduation Show 2021](https://graduation2021.kabk.nl).
 I think all universities should have a graduation show, not just art schools.
 My university thesis was a waste of time partly because I knew no one would see it except few people at my faculty.
 At this graduation show, there was a video project about the political situation in Turkey where they’ve tortured prisoners with songs about how great Turkey is and lyrics like “The Turk has no friend but the Turk”.

 Took a train to Berlin and stayed over at the friend’s place for a week.
 Berlin feels like Moscow from a different timeline (with the “post-apocalyptic freedom” feel).
 Everyone wears masks indoors compared to Amsterdam where it seems I am the only one doing it.
-Still, no one speaks English, but finally, you can use cashless payments almost everywhere.
+Still no one speaks English, but finally you can use cashless payments almost everywhere.
 It was my first trip in a long time and it felt great to see good friends.

 My anarchist friends took me to the former squat place called [MKZ](https://www.spottedbylocals.com/amsterdam/community-kitchen-mkz/).
 They have an anarchist library and the food is prepared by the community volunteers, you need to wash your own dishes in the end.